How to Start a Jewelry Line – 12 Steps to starting a profitable jewelry business from home

 Open a separate account for your business so you can easily separate personal and business expenses.
 In the US, it’s frowned upon by the IRS to mix personal and business expenses and you might be setting yourself up for an audit if you don’t fix this stat.

-Mistake # 2: Don’t know who they’re designing for
+Mistake # 2: Understand who you’re designing for (and why they want YOUR jewelry)

 For years, I only designed what I like instead of understanding who I was designing for.
 If you are having a hard time selling your collection it might be because you don’t know who your DREAM Clients are and quite possibly that you think everyone is your customer.
 I hate to break it to you but trying to sell to everyone is the death of your small business.